-Richard Walker (Mexican/Yaqui) has written for Indian Country Today since January 2003.
-He lives in Poulsbo, Washington.
+Richard Arlin Walker, Mexican/Yaqui, has written for Indian Country Today since January 2003.
+He and his wife, Molly (Samish Nation), live in Anacortes, Washington.

 P.O.
 Box 1974, Poulsbo, WA.
 98370